vanessafarraye/chart/README.md

 #####Chart.js is a charting framework and it's useful because it makes charting much easier.

 ####What were the roadblocks?
-#####It's always challenging learning a new language, but like everything with practice you get better at it.
+#####Learning something new can be challenging, but like everything with practice you get better at it.

 ####What are the takeaways/lessons learned?
 #####Read the docs and play around with your code.